akatie/simpleknowledgeservice/schemes/README.md

 --- | --- | ---
 MTHSPL | 2015_06_26 | MTHSPL has the latest NDC data NCIT | 15.06e | Subset referenced from MTHSPL
-NDFRT | COMING | VA National Drug File Reference Terminology (used for FDA classing) RXNORM | 15AA_150706F | Latest RXNORM
+NDFRT | 2015_06_01 | VA National Drug File Reference Terminology (FDA classing, Disease effects and more) RXNORM | 15AA_150706F | Latest RXNORM
 UNII | 2July2015 | Latest ingredient/chemical compounds from the FDA.
 Used in MTHSPL.
 Linked to drug classes by NDFRT